We will no longer be supporting IE7 and below as a web browser effective June 1st 2020. Click here for more information.

 We partnered with the Town of Newmarket to construct a series of low impact development features along the side of the entranceway.
 These features capture, filter and infiltrate runoff from the driveway and adjacent areas while further naturalizing the entranceway.

 What low impact development (LID) features were installed?
-On the edge of parking, the terraseed is starting to grown in on the finished product

 All five low impact development features installed are grass swales with drain inlets (cuts in the concrete curb) that direct the rainwater away from catch basins and into the swales.